Armaan-Khehra/Vellum/README.md

 ## Basic Language Interpreter

 ### Overview
-This project is a simple interpreter for a custom programming language called "Basic".
+This project is a simple interpreter for a custom programming language called "Syntho".
 The interpreter is implemented in Python and includes a lexer that tokenizes input strings, error handling, and the capability to parse basic mathematical expressions.

 ### Features
 - **Tokenization**: Converts input strings into a sequence of tokens.